Seravo/docs/_posts/2018-09-21-ng-integration-tests.md

 A typical example of a false positive would be this JQuery deprecation warning which most website developers have seen in the wild somewhere:
 > WARNING: https://example/wp-includes/js/jquery/jquery-migrate.js?ver=1.4.1 44:11 "JQMIGRATE: jQuery.browser is deprecated"

+#### Whitelist messages with `wp-test-whitelist`

+To ignore a message site-wide, the preferred way is to use the command `wp-test-whitelist`.
+Let's take the message above as an example.
+To ignore it, you can run the command `wp-test-whitelist --add ".* JQMIGRATE: .* is deprecated" --regex`.
+This command alters the Codeception whitelist file presented below.
+You can find more about this command by running `wp-test-whitelist --help`.

+#### Edit the whitelist file manually

-To ignore this message site-wide, create a file with the name and path `/data/wordpress/tests/codeception/acceptance/console-whitelist.json` and add the following contents to it:
+You can ignore a message also by manually editing the whitelist file.
+Create a file with the name and path `/data/wordpress/tests/codeception/acceptance/console-whitelist.json` and add the following contents to it:

 ```json
 [